Prabhdeep-24/Gaming-Platform-Database/README.md

 cd <your-repository-name> # Example: cd JDBC_Project

 2. Database Setup
 This project requires a MySQL database.
-Use the database_setup.sql script to create the necessary gamingPlatform database and its tables.
+Use the database setup script to create the necessary gamingPlatform database and its tables.

 Steps: